Raphtildai/drone-detection-api/README.md

 ## 🤝 Contributing

 I welcome contributions!
-Just let me know by contacting me in any of my contact options
+Just let me know by contacting me in any of my contact options.

 ### Development Setup
 1. Fork the repository